Forgiveness: The Misunderstood Virtue

 Forgiveness is not about our emotional states.
 Forgiveness is about restoring relationships that have been damaged by sin.
 Forgiveness is about how we treat the sinner, not about how we feel toward him.
 Forgiveness is not a solitary act whereby I privately tell God in prayer that I forgive my offender, but my pronouncement to my offender that their moral debt has been absolved and that our relationship has been restored.

-True forgiveness means you no longer hold one’s moral fault against him.
-You will restore relationship with him.
-True forgiveness requires that you not speak about his sin to others, nor bring it up again to be used against the offender in the future.6
+True forgiveness means you no longer hold one’s moral fault against him and seek to restore the relationship.
+True forgiveness requires that you not speak about his sin to others, nor bring it up again to be used against the offender in the future.10

 While we should always be ready and willing to forgive, we only extend forgiveness to those who seek it in repentance.
 In the absence of repentance, there can be no forgiveness; however, the Christian can still maintain a disposition of peace and love toward the unrepentant.